Pineapler/vam-cua-superglue/README.md

 # VaM CUA Superglue

 Stick your CUAs where they belong!
-Automatically remove lag from CUAs attached to Person atoms, such as hair and accessories.
+Automatically remove lag from all CUAs attached to Person atoms, such as hair and accessories.

 https://user-images.githubusercontent.com/103406651/175865924-820537c2-0d5a-4efb-913e-cc4079f703fd.mp4